UltraZizik/slackbot/README.md

 ```
 /zizik-isssatellites
 ```
-Get real-time coordinates of the International Space Station!
+Get coordinates to ISS thats all

 **Response:**
 ```